Influence of committed volunteers on helping behavior in emergency evacuations: Introduction

 \section{Introduction}

-Emergency evacuation simulations have received much attention since Helbing~\textit{et~al.}~\cite{Helbing_Nature2000} characterized collective phenomena in escape panic based on numerical simulations of self-driven many-particles.
-Some studies have stated that when people are escaping from the place of danger, they tend to move faster than their normal speed and behave in an individualistic manner, which may lead to people pushing each other~\cite{Helbing_Nature2000,Mintz_1951,Kelley_1965,Braga_2017}.
-In the majority of studies, numerical simulations of emergency evacuation were developed based on such assumptions.
+Pedestrian emergency evacuation has generated considerable research interest for the past several years.
+A clear understating of emergency evacuation process is vital for evacuating people to the place of safety in emergency situations such as fire and hazardous chemical spills.
+Various phenomena relevant to emergency evacuations have been studied, for instance faster-is-slower effect~\cite{Helbing_Nature2000} and crowd turbulence~\cite{Helbing_PRE2007}.
+Those phenomena have studied based on different approaches including empirical observations~\cite{Helbing_PRE2007, Helbing_EPJDataSci2012}, controlled experiments~\cite{Kelley_1965, Pastor_PRE2015}, and simulations~\cite{Helbing_Nature2000, Yu_PRE2007, Sticco_PRE2017}.
+In the majority of studies, it has been reported that people tend to move faster than their normal speed and behave in an individualistic manner during emergency evacuations, potentially increasing the risk of stampede~\cite{Helbing_Nature2000, Helbing_EPJDataSci2012, Kelley_1965}.
 In view of this, various pedestrian emergency evacuation studies were performed, for instance, predicting total evacuation time in a class room~\cite{Guo_TrB2012} and preparing an optimal evacuation plan for a large scale pedestrian facility~\cite{Abdelghany_EJOR2014}.

-However, other studies have presented evidence that evacuees helped injured persons to escape the place of danger, for instance, the WHO concert disaster occurred on December 3, 1979 in Cincinnati, Ohio, United States~\cite{Johnson_1987} and the 2005 London bombings in United Kingdom~\cite{Drury_2009}.
-Researchers have investigated helping behavior in emergency evacuation by means of pedestrian simulations.
+However, other studies have presented evidence that evacuees may help injured persons to escape the place of danger, for instance, the WHO concert disaster occurred on December 3, 1979 in Cincinnati, Ohio, United States~\cite{Johnson_1987} and the 2005 London bombings in the United Kingdom~\cite{Drury_2009}.
+There is existing research that investigated helping behavior in emergency evacuation by means of pedestrian simulations.
 For instance, von Sivers~\textit{et~al.} \cite{vonSivers_PED2014,vonSivers_SafetySci2016} applied social identity theory to pedestrian simulation in order to simulate helping behavior observed in the 2005 London bombings.
 In their studies, they assumed that all the evacuees share the same social identify which makes them willing to help others rather than be selfish.